omz/ColorSense-for-Xcode/README.md

 ## Installation

+**Compatible with Xcode 5.1**

+There are two ways:

-Simply build the Xcode project and restart Xcode.
+1. Build the Xcode project and restart Xcode.
 The plugin will automatically be installed in `~/Library/Application Support/Developer/Shared/Xcode/Plug-ins`.
 First remove the plugin from there (and restart Xcode).

    If you get a "Permission Denied" error while building, please see [this issue](https://github.com/omz/ColorSense-for-Xcode/issues/1).

+1. Use [**Alcatraz**, the package manager for Xcode](http://alcatraz.io/) (Attention, you'll need to have MacOS 10.9 installed!)

 ## Keyboard Shortcut